Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Results

-When compared to other models with 7B parameters or fewer, Atlas-Chat-2B has a significantly superior performance.
-On the DarijaMMLU, DarijaHellaSwag, Belebele Ary, and Sentiment Analysis benchmarks, Atlas-Chat-2B achieves accuracy scores of 44.97\%, 41.48\%, 53.89\%, and 73.99\% respectively, surpassing its closest competitor in the same category, namely Jais-family-6.7B, by performance gaps of 5.01\% on DarijaMMLU, 2.67\% on Belebele\_Ary, and 17.21\% on Sentiment Analysis, while being the second in performance on DarijaHellaSwag, trailing by only 0.09\% from Jais-family-6.7B, despite having approximately one-third the number of parameters.
-In translation tasks, Atlas-Chat-2B outperformed the other models in the same category, with chrF, BLEU, and BERTScore metrics of 44.86\%, 22.76\%, and 73.72\%, respectively.
-Similarly, in summarization tasks, Atlas-Chat-2B consistently ranks as the top performer in its category, with chrF, ROUGE-1/L, and BERTScore metrics of 28.8\%, 9\%/8.88\%, and 44.71\%, respectively.
+\textbf{Zero-shot performance}.
+The evaluation results in Table \ref{tab:results} demonstrate the exceptional performance of Atlas-Chat models across all Darija benchmarks.
+Compared to baseline models with 7B or fewer parameters, Atlas-Chat-2B shows significantly superior zero-shot performance.
+Atlas-Chat-2B surpassed its closest competitor, Jais-family-6.7B-chat, by performance gaps of 5.05\% on DarijaMMLU, 2.40\% on DarijaHellaSwag, 2.11\% on Belebele\_Ary, 27.13\% on DarijaAlpacaEval, and 17.08\% on sentiment analysis.
+In translation and summarization tasks, Atlas-Chat-2B outperformed other models across all evaluation metrics.

-Atlas-Chat-2B’s strong performance is further complemented by its larger counterpart, Atlas-Chat-9B, which consistently outperforms other state-of-the-art models, achieving the highest scores in 9 out of 11 metrics.
-Its strength is especially evident in translation tasks, where it leads all three metrics (chrF: 50.48\%, BLEU: 28.08\%, BERTScore: 76.31\%) by a significant margin.
-The model also excels in tasks such as DarijaMMLU (58.23\%), DarijaHellaSwag (57.75\%), Belebele\_Ary (74.56\%), and Sentiment Analysis (81.89\%), surpassing larger models like AceGPT-13B-chat and Jais-family-13B-Chat.
-However, in summarization tasks evaluated using metrics based on lexical overlapping, particularly ROUGE, Atlas-Chat did not demonstrate the same level of superiority.
-This could be because these metrics may not fully capture the nuances of Darija.
-Additionally, summarization is a less constrained generation task, often resulting in equally valid summaries with varying formulations \citep{guo-etal-2024-curious}.
-To further evaluate summarization performance, we employ the LLM-as-a-judge approach \citep{zheng2023judging}, using Claude 3.5 Sonnet as the reference model in the following section.
+The strong zero-shot performance of Atlas-Chat is further enhanced by the larger-sized Atlas-Chat-9B, which consistently outperforms other baseline models with parameters less than or equal to 13B, achieving the highest scores in 14 out of 16 metrics.
+Its strength is especially evident in translation as it leads in all three metrics, chrF, BLEU, and BERTScore, by a significant margin.
+Moreover, the model excels in DarijaMMLU, DarijaHellaSwag, Belebele\_Ary, DarijaAlpacaEval, and sentiment analysis, surpassing larger models like AceGPT-13B-chat and Jais-family-13B-Chat.

-\textbf{LLM-as-a-judge for summarization}.
-We evaluated the model-generated summaries by comparing them with human-written ground truths.
-The pre-defined criteria, adapted from \citet{fabbri-etal-2021-summeval}, consider wordness, conciseness, and relevancy aspects.
-The prompt leveraged for the evaluation is provided in Appendix \ref{app:details:judge}.
-This approach is particularly suitable for tasks requiring subjective evaluation, such as open-ended questions, dialogue generation, and summarization.
-To mitigate biases such as verbosity and position bias identified by \citet{zheng2023judging}, all models were additionally instructed to limit their output.
-Results in Figure \ref{fig:llm-as-judge-results} and Table \ref{tab:results} show that, within the LLM-as-a-judge framework, the judge model selected Atlas-Chat's responses 59.76\% of the time over ground truth answers.
-This surpasses its closest competitor in the same model-size category, Gemma-2-9B-It, by approximately 46\% in win rate on the same metric.